 If your child has a special educational need they may be referred to a pre-school forum.
-These forums meet in Kidderminster, Redditch and Worcester and will discuss the needs of your child.
+These forums meet in Kidderminster, Redditch, Worcester and Evesham and will discuss the needs of your child.

 From the term following their third birthday, all children are entitled to up to 15 hours of free childcare a week in a registered setting.
 Some children aged 3 and 4 will be entitled to 30 hours of free childcare per week.
 Find out more information on free childcare.